Revision Date: 10/25/2021

 - Explanation of why the emergency exists.

 - Checks are normally written every Tuesday and Thursday.
-The requisition must be in the Purchasing Office in time for a purchase order to be typed and given to the Comptroller by 12:00 PM on either of these days.
+The Supplier Invoice Request must be received in Purchasing’s Workday Inbox and submitted to the Comptroller by 12:00 PM on either of these days.

-Travel authorization forms -These forms are obtained from the Comptroller’s Office.
+Spend authorizations -These are submitted to the Comptroller’s Office.

-University research approval -Expenditures of designated grants must have prior approval from University Research before the requisition can be processed.
-Any questions concerning these grants should be directed
+Sponsored Project Approval -Expenditures of designated grants must have approval in Workday from Sponsored Projects before the purchase can be processed.
+Any questions concerning these grants should be directed to Sponsored Projects.

 All public purchasers are required to adhere to the ethical standards for public servants.
 Care must be exercised to avoid impropriety or the appearance of impropriety.
 The Code of Governmental Ethics can be found by searching La.
 R.S.
 42:1101-1170.